 I am a political and cultural sociologist.
-My work aims to advance understandings of the dynamics of controversy, with an emphasis on the institutional orders (or cultural fields) of media, protest, and politics.
+My work aims to advance understandings of the dynamics of controversy, with an emphasis on political culture, media, and protest.
 I earned my PhD in sociology from the University of California – Irvine in 2016, under the supervision of Dr. Francesca Polletta (Chair), Dr. Edwin Amenta, and Dr. Evan Schofer.
-After filing my dissertation, Speaking for the Public: How the media constructed controversy and consensus about abortion from 1972 through 1994 (2015), I moved to Berlin, Germany to begin a position as a Visiting Researcher at the Department of Sociology and the Centre for Citizenship, Social Pluralism, and Religious Diversity at the University of Potsdam.
-I currently work as a Postdoctoral Research Associate in the Department of Political Sociology and Social Policy at the Humboldt-Universität in Berlin.
+I currently reside in Berlin, Germany where I am working as a Postdoctoral Researcher in the Department of Sociology at the University of Copenhagen.
+Prior to taking this position in April 2021, I worked as a Postdoctoral Research Associate in the Department of Political Sociology and Social Policy at the Humboldt-Universität in Berlin.

 2016 Ph.D.
 Sociology, University of California-Irvine, CA.

 Field Exams: Political Sociology, with honors, & the Sociology of Culture.

 2004 B.A.
 Sociology, with honors, and Africana Studies; Minor in History, New York University, NY (Magna Cum Laude)

 Political Communication and Media Sociology; Collective Behavior and Social Movements/ Political Mobilization; Political Sociology; Sociology of Culture; Institutional Theories; Qualitative and Quantitative Methods (e.g., textual and visual content analysis, surveys, cross-national and longitudinal data analysis, categorical data analysis)

 BETHG [at] PICTORIALITY [dot] COM